jedevc/snacks.nvim/docs/gitbrowse.md

   end,
   ---@type "repo" | "branch" | "file" | "commit"
-  what = "file", -- what to open. not all remotes support all types branch = nil, ---@type string? line_start = nil, ---@type number? line_end = nil, ---@type number?
+  what = "file", -- what to open. not all remotes support all types abbrev = true, -- whether to abbreviate the ref branch = nil, ---@type string? line_start = nil, ---@type number? line_end = nil, ---@type number?